daschub/hsro-inf-prg3.github.io/02ln-classes-interfaces.md

 });
 ```

+As you can see, there is a lot of "boilerplate" code beside the actual `test()` function.
-of shorter, with lambda expression:
+You can write this more compact with a lambda expression:

 ```java
 k1.filter(o -> o != null);  // single statement